gobs/sssh/README.md

 		...
 	}

-Additional documentation is available at https://godoc.org/github.com/gobs/sssh
+Additional documentation is available at https://godoc.org/github.com/gobs/sssh.

+A working example is available in the cmd/sssh subfolder.